straubo/web_crawler/README.md

 2: Ideally, you have a very simple code editor on your computer - you don't need admin permissions to install Visual Studio Code.
 This will make some of the steps involved easier.

-3: I wrote this with Angular version 7.1.4 and the Angular CLI (command line interface) version 7.1.4.
-If you install angular blindly, it'll give you the most recent stable version, which probably won't be the same version number.
-It may still work, but it is probably better to get the same version as I used.

-4: git.
+3: git.
 This is a version control technology, and it's how you're going to get this application onto your computer.

 Okay, first step:
 1: git pull this repo (basically, download the project).
 Once you've done this, put it in a folder that you can easily find again.